Ben Pollock: Career

-Pollock spent his youth with Middlesbrough, Leeds United, and Newcastle United, before he signed his first professional contract with Hartlepool United in May 2016 following a successful trial spell.
+Pollock spent his youth with Middlesbrough, Leeds United, and Newcastle United, before he signed his first professional contract with Hartlepool United in May 2016, following a successful trial spell.
 He made his senior debut in a 1–0 defeat to Sunderland U23 in an EFL Trophy group match at Victoria Park on 4 October 2016.

 On 27 July 2017, Pollock scored for Grimsby Town in a 7–0 win against Winterton Rangers whilst on trial.
 During the same pre-season, Pollock also went on trial with Harrogate Town.

-In July 2018, Pollock signed for Northern League Division 2 team Billingham Synthonia, after his father, Jamie, took over the club as chairman and manager.
+In July 2018, Pollock signed for Northern League Division Two club Billingham Synthonia after his father, Jamie, took over the club as chairman and manager.
 While at the club, Pollock made the transition from a defender to a centre midfielder.

-On 4 October 2019, following 37 appearances for Billingham Synthonia, Pollock joined National League North side Hereford FC after his move to then EFL League Two side Bury fell through.
-He was made available for Hereford's FA Cup 3rd Qualifying Round tie at Tamworth the following day.
+On 4 October 2019, following 37 appearances for Billingham Synthonia, Pollock joined National League North side Hereford after his move to then EFL League Two side Bury fell through.
+He was made available for Hereford's FA Cup third qualifying round tie at Tamworth the following day.
 He won the club's Player of the Year award for the 2021–22 season.
 Pollock announced his departure from the club on 1 June 2022.

 Pollock signed for Boston United on 7 June 2022.
+At the end of the season, he won Boston's player of the year award.

+On 20 June 2023, Pollock signed for Spennymoor Town.
+Following the expiration of his contract at Spennymoor, Ben signed for fellow National League North side Chester in May 2024.

+On 18 February 2025, Pollock returned to former club Spennymoor Town for an undisclosed fee.

 Style of play

-Pollock is a versatile footballer and can play centre back, right back and centre midfield.
+Pollock is a versatile footballer and can play centre-back, right-back and central midfield.
+Upon signing for Chester, the club's manager Calum McIntyre said of Pollock: "His data from last season speaks for itself and it is clear we are signing one of the highest performing defenders in the division last season.
+He dominates aerially, has real experience at the level and is really hungry to progress further."